Best Electric Guitar In 2024 – Complete Buyer’s Guide And Reviews

 The first electric guitars were invented in the 1930s.
 Though they were not purely electric, they used amplifiers to change the tones and volume range.
 With more refinement and more electronics, the electric guitar became very famous.

-Today, every band and almost every artist need an electric guitarist for the guitar’s range of sound.
+Today, every band and almost every artist needs an electric guitarist for the guitar’s range of sound.
 Punk, country, blues, folk, metal – every genre uses the guitar for the way it adds power and richness to the music.

 In this guide, I’ll first tell you about the top 5 best electric guitars in different categories like price and skill level.
-Then I will explain what are the criteria which actually make up the sound and performance of your guitar.
+Then I will explain the criteria which make up the sound and performance of your guitar.
 I won’t go into highly technical details so that it is easy for you to understand the features of your guitar and know what they mean.

 Without further ado, let’s get down right to it!

-- Fender American Special Stratocaster
+Fender American Special Stratocaster

-- Yamaha Pacifica Series PAC112V Electric Guitar
+Yamaha Pacifica Series PAC112V Electric Guitar

-- Epiphone Les Paul-100 Electric Guitar
+Epiphone Les Paul-100 Electric Guitar

-- Schecter Hellraiser C-1 Electric Guitar
+Schecter Hellraiser C-1 Electric Guitar

-- Epiphone SG-Special Electric Guitar and Ibanez GRGM21 Mikro 3/4 Size
+Epiphone SG-Special Electric Guitar and Ibanez GRGM21 Mikro 3/4 Size

-Top 5 Best Electric Guitar – Analysis and Award Winners
+Top 5 Best Electric Guitar – Analysis And Award Winners